GangsterGpc/Paws/README.md

    ```

 ## Add wallets address
-Add your TON nertwork wallet address in `wallets.tst` by the following command:
+Add your TON nertwork wallet address in `wallets.txt` by the following command:
    ```bash
    nano wallets.txt
    ```